vigchandra/tableau_training/README.md

 ### 3 Mapping techniques for geospatial data

-- Data types and storage
+- Data types and storage (GeoJSON, TopoJSON)
 - Spatial distribtuion and aggregation
+- Deepdive into effective viz. focused on geospatial info.

+### Dashboarding & Storytelling

+- Audience: Where do you use what?
+- How do you create and automate an animation
+- Arrangement, interactivity, clutter

 ## Resources